 Naseem Bagh, Mughal garden near Dal Lake, Srinagar, India.

-Naseem Bagh is a large Mughal garden on the northwestern shore of Dal Lake with hundreds of chinar trees planted in regular rows.
-The rectangular layout runs along the waterfront and contains open green spaces between the tree lines.
+Naseem Bagh is a Mughal garden on the northwestern shore of Dal Lake in Srinagar, laid out in a rectangular grid of chinar trees planted in straight, evenly spaced rows.
+The garden runs along the waterfront with open grassy areas between the tree lines and little other ornamentation.

 The community of curious travelers